 Most insurance companies normally have two adjusters working the same accident.
 One will handle the property damage part of the claim and the other will work on the personal injury aspect.
 Be sure to obtain both claim numbers.
 You’ll need them for future communications with the insurance company.

-No. Do not make any “side agreements” to pay.
-Notwithstanding the contractual obligations in your insurance policy, there is a very practical reason to report the accident to your insurance company as quickly as possible.
+No. Never admit fault at the accident scene, or make any “side agreements” for payment.
+Notwithstanding the contractual obligations in your insurance policy, there is a very practical reason to promptly report the accident to your insurance company.

-It’s entirely possible the other driver believed he wasn’t injured at the scene.
-But hours or even days later, he could begin to experience symptoms of injuries.
-He could also decide to retain an attorney.
-If that’s the case, and you failed to report the accident to your insurance company, they would have no knowledge of the accident, forcing them to scramble to protect you.
+If you failed to report the accident to your insurance company, they would have no knowledge of the accident, forcing them to scramble to protect you.

 - Initiate claims